Trends in the Retail Industry 2021: What is in Store?

 Before dot coms, much of the product learning and selection process took place at a retail shelf.
 That’s why Consumer Packaged Goods (CPGs) companies have traditionally made major investments in R&D and marketing to win store-buying consumers.
 But in an omni-channel world where consumers purchase goods in every way imaginable, the market dynamics have changed for CPGs and retailers to connect with consumers and track their product path.

-Smart packaging offers noteworthy retail opportunities in 2020 — even the opportunity to disrupt the industry.
+Smart packaging offers noteworthy retail opportunities this year — even the opportunity to disrupt the industry.
 “Smart packaging is becoming the new standard in the manufacturing space,” David Roberge writes for Industrial Packaging.
 “The possibilities for utilizing printed electronics in packaging are almost endless, from labels that offer exclusive content and information for customers to bags that assess produce freshness.”

 Imagine a shipment leaving the production facility with an embedded sensor inside the packaging that monitors its location, temperature, any incidents of damage and even evidence of tampering.
 This may not be a real-world example yet, but the potential is clearly there.
 In these ways and more, smart packaging has the potential to transform supply chains, ensure product integrity and heighten the overall customer experience.
 And, smart packaging can extend the retail ecosystem to the home by providing product usage tracking data and opening new doors into auto-replenishment for brands and retailers.